 So, if you plan to do a wash every day, you can get away with having only about 10 newborn diapers.
 If you do a wash every other day, you probably need just about 20 for newborns.

 As your baby grows, you will need different sized diapers.
 This is true of both cloth and disposables.
-In the end, you will probably need about 36 diapers for your baby, in different sizes and styles.
+In the end, the most you will need is about 36 diapers for your baby, in different sizes and styles.

-In short, yes.
-There are several popular cloth diaper brands on the market right now that all for several stages of your baby's diapering needs, so you can get away with using them for longer.
+In short, maybe.
+There are several popular cloth diaper brands on the market right now that all for multiple stages of your baby's diapering needs, so you can get away with using them for longer.
 Usually they have several snaps across the front of the diaper so as your baby grows, you can snap the closures onto different sections.

 Also, you might find that certain brands or styles of cloth diapers work better on some of your babies and not the others.
 If you have a long, lean baby versus a shorter and stockier baby, you might prefer a different style or fit.
 Many new moms will start out with a sample collection of a few different types of diapers so they can wait to see what works best for their individual baby.

-You should choose organic for your baby whenever it’s financially possible.
+I choose organic products whenever it’s financially possible.
 There are so many unregulated synthetic chemicals being used today that all you can is try to stay away from them.
 While the term “organic” isn’t as unadulterated as it once was, you can’t spend too much time worrying about whether or not a product is truly chemical-free.
 You’re too busy for that!